 “I have been in the business of serving the elderly for 29 years – your program is one of the very few who is able to think outside the box in serving the elderly.” – Catherine Wu, Health Insurance Specialist, Centers for Medicare & Medicaid Services

 This professional program is offered by LIFE-NWPA at no cost to all LIFE-NWPA staff, to optimize staff performance and communication with members and their families.
-Features include “The Stories of Erie” Story Collection Contest, and invitation to join The Best Day of My Life So Far’s Council of Intergenerational Leadership – a national professional network recognizing professional excellence in older adult care.
+Staff members who attend this program are invited to contribute to “The Stories of Erie” Story Collection, and to join The Best Day of My Life So Far’s Council of Intergenerational Leadership – a national professional network recognizing professional excellence in older adult care.
 The Living Independence for the Elderly – Northwestern Pennsylvania (LIFE-NWPA) model, is also known nationally as PACE (The Program of All-inclusive Care for the Elderly).